Acute Leukemia with a Focus on WHO Classification (Online CE Course)

 Level of Instruction: Intermediate

-Author Information: Margaret Reinhart, MS, MT(ASCP) is senior lecturer in Biological Sciences at the University of the Sciences in Philadelphia PA and was the MLS Program Director of Medical Laboratory Science from 1990 - January 2020.
+Author Information: Margaret Reinhart, MS, MLS(ASCP) is senior lecturer in Biological Sciences at the University of the Sciences in Philadelphia PA and was the MLS Program Director of Medical Laboratory Science from 1990 - January 2020.
 She currently teaches hematology, clinical immunology, parasitology, and other related courses.
 She is also adjunct MLS instructor in Hematology at Pennsylvania Hospital (University of Pennsylvania Hospital System), Philadelphia PA.
 She holds a Masters Degree in Biology and in Health Care Administration.

 How to Subscribe